 Brown Period Blood: Some Reasons Why

-There are a few different reasons why you may have some brown discharge, or brown blood during your period.
+However, there are a few different reasons why you may have some brown discharge, or brown blood during your period.
 They include:

 Old Menstrual Fluid

-The #1 reason why your period blood might be brown is because it’s older blood that is leaving your body.
+The #1 reason why your period blood might be brown is because it’s older menstrual blood that is leaving your body.
 It can be fluid that wasn’t shed during the last menstrual cycle.
 Or, it might be that your cycle is happening slower than normal this month for some reason and the blood leaving your body has been exposed to air and has oxidized.

 If you’re pregnant, and begin to have brown bleeding, something might be wrong.
 It is possible that you’re having a miscarriage.